Simple Ways to Prep Your Home for Overnight Guests

 But there's no denying that the heightened hygiene measures these days make serving food to guests a little trickier.
 For smart and safe tips, read up on how to serve individual portions everyone will love (without driving yourself nuts).

 Ensure a comfortable, convivial meal for all with a few strategic table-setting hacks.
-For a tablecloth that will cover a folding table or one with added leaves, Amanda Hesser and Merrill Stubbs of Food52 suggest buying plain linen fabric that’s 10 inches longer than each side of the surface.
+For a tablecloth that will cover a folding table or one with added leaves, Amanda Hesser, co-founder and CEO, and Merrill Stubbs, co-founder and president of Food52 suggest buying plain linen fabric that’s 10 inches longer than each side of the surface.
 Wash and dry it to create intentional frays along the cut edges.
 As you set the table, don’t sweat it if you don’t have enough matching china, says Huh.
 Either mix and match two sets evenly (the salad plate from one set with the dinner plate from another) or disperse many mismatched pieces throughout the table, sticking with a consistent color palette to keep it looking uniform.
 Lay out serving dishes the night before, each labeled with a sticky note with the menu item you plan to serve in it.
 Hesser and Stubbs divide each dish into two serving platters or bowls so everyone at the table can have easy access.